oblinger/HookAnchorApp/T/Career/RES/War/RES Star.md

 ## SPORTS VISIO

-Tapped by the CEO to "turn the SW and AI orgs around."
-Both had personnel, quality, velocity, and delivery issues.
-In response I
+Hired to fix quality, velocity, delivery, and personnel issues across Software and AI teams.
-- Replaced the entire AI team
+- Replaced the entire AI team; Hired a new QA team
-- Hired a new QA team and developed formal processes that moved system from a nearly "unshipable" product into one that routinely had zero high severity bugs in each push.
+- Developed and implemented formalization SW life cycle
 - Worked to strategically reduce product scope to match dev resources while still delivering features required to drive sales.
+==> Went from an "unshipable" product to deployments that routinely had zero high severity bugs.
+==> Raised $5M+ seed from Tier-1 VCs including Sapphire Ventures ==> Grew sales from thousands to hundreds of thousands

+### __
+#### __
 As a result we: raised over $4M in new funding, Grew sales from thousands to hundreds of thousands, formalized bi-monthly shipping of four products typically with zero high priority bugs in production across all

-==> Raised $5M+ seed from tier 1 VCs like Sapphire Ventures ==> Grew sales from thousands to hundreds of thousands ==> Transitioned to bi-monthly shipping of 4 products with >10x reduction in serious bugs
+==> Transitioned to bi-monthly shipping of 4 products with >10x reduction in serious bugs

+#### __
-### SPORTS VISIO Turn Around
+SPORTS VISIO Turn Around
 - S: $3M and 2years spent.  never shipped, never met deadline within factor of 2.
 - T: Right the ship, improve quality & velocity.
 - A: Layoffs, Descoping, Hires, Revamped all processes
 - R: Shipped.
 Stable.
 Bugs dropped immeasurably > ?3? quarterly.

-### __
+#### __
 #### SITUATION - Late joining "founder" (>2 years) w/ lg equity & turn round mandate
 - Burnt $3M - no AI product, SW product was an unusable brick.
 - Great CEO vision and investor relations but dumpster Fires EVERYWHERE in SW team.